 Automatically switch to Tablet Mode in Windows 10

 To change the Tablet Mode settings, you will have to open the Settings app > System > Tablet Mode.

 - On or Off the Tablet mode: On a desktop computer, the default will be Off, whereas, on a Tablet, it will be set to On.

 - When I sign in: You can set your computer to – Immediately enter Tablet Mode, Take me to the desktop or Keep the mode I was in previously.

-- When my devices wants to switch modes: You can select – Never prompt me and always stay in my current mode, Always prompt me to confirm or Never prompt me and always switch modes.
+- When my device wants to switch modes: You can select – Never prompt me and always stay in my current mode, Always prompt me to confirm, or Never prompt me and always switch modes.

-- Hide app icons on the taskbar when in Tablet Mode: You may noticed that Windows 10 hides the taskbar icons when in the Tablet Mode, but if you wish you can disable this setting.
-Otherwise you have to use Task View button to see the open icons.
+- Hide app icons on the taskbar when in Tablet Mode: You may notice that Windows 10 hides the taskbar icons when in Tablet Mode, but if you wish you can disable this setting.
+Otherwise, you have to use the Task View button to see open icons.